miri831/BorrowHub/README.md

-# React Project Server
+# Borrow Hub

-This is a Node.js server built with Express for a React project.
-It includes endpoints for managing books, equipments, users, and borrow requests.
+This is a minimal REST API built with Node.js and Express for a React project.
+It includes endpoints for managing equipments and borrow requests.

 ## Prerequisites